 In 2015 Spain promulgated a law allowing the descendants of the Sephardim who were expelled more than 500 years ago from Iberia (which in Hebrew, is called Sepharad), to apply for citizenship.
-This laudable effort at rectification of a grave historic wrong, expires at the end of September 2018.
-It is subject to a basic Spanish language test, as well as a civics-style test of knowledge of Spanish culture and the constitution.
-The language test that is prescribed for applicants under the age of 70, from countries where Spanish is not the official language, is the DELE A2 exam.
-So, what does this exam entail?
+This laudable effort at rectification of a grave historic wrong, expires at the end of September 2019 (with a further year to do the DELE A2 and CCSE exams – click here for more detail).
+It is subject to a basic Spanish language test (the DELE A2), as well as a civics-style test of knowledge of Spanish culture and the constitution (the CCSE).
+The language test is prescribed for Sephardic applicants under the age of 70, from countries where Spanish is not the official language.
+So, what does the DELE A2 exam entail?

 NATURE OF THE DELE SYSTEM: The first thing to know about the DELE (which stands for “Diploma de Español como Lengua Extranjera – diploma of Spanish as foreign language”) is that it is NOT a typical school or college language exam focused on theoretical knowledge, such as of the rules of grammar.
 The DELE is a very practical test of your ability to apply your knowledge of the Spanish language in a real-world context – i.e., of the ability to actually communicate in Spanish in everyday circumstances.
 It tests four communicative competencies, with equal weight: listening comprehension, reading comprehension, expression in writing and oral expression.